 White Paper – The route to greater Brand Engagement

-Brands are struggling to grab the attention of their customers despite the overwhelming number of digital channels available to them.
+Brand engagement amongst many brands is poor as they are struggling to grab the attention of their customers despite the overwhelming number of digital channels available to them.

 Marketers continue to invest heavily in digital channels that are outdated and increasingly ineffective, driven by industry pressures to deliver greater volumes of interactions without fully understanding the impact it has on brand value.